 AI is a system designed to collect and analyze large amounts of information, acquire new knowledge, and apply it in practice.
 In fact, these digital solutions are capable of fulfilling human intellectual and creative functions.

-Before we discuss the AI b2b marketing (and not only b2b, all types of businesses can resort to the automation of marketing platforms), we suggest digging the issue even deeper.
+Before we discuss AI b2b marketing (and not only b2b, all types of businesses can resort to the automation of marketing platforms), we suggest digging into the issue even deeper.

 Difference between AI and machine learning

 Artificial intelligence and machine learning are often considered interchangeable terms, but there are actually differences between the concepts.

 Machine learning is a technology built like a neural network of a living organism.
 The unique advantage of such a neural network is its ability to learn from experience.

 So we're talking about a special form of artificial intelligence allowing a machine to learn without the need for direct programming.
 It enables better AI development, including natural language processing and image recognition.

 AI bots and robotic technologies are no longer science fiction, these systems are already being taken advantage of in a wide variety of areas (and digital marketing automation is just one of them).

 Here are the most well-known instances of applying AI: